Bipolar Disorder is a mood disorder that is considered a serious mental illness.

 What helps you effortlessly connect with the present moment?

-articles, blogs…anything that inspires you, empowers you to deal with the inner struggle.
-Also, while it is good to do a bit of diligent research about our illness, medication, etc, one should remember that the internet does not make us overnight experts at what is a very complex science!
+Books, articles, blogs…anything that inspires you, empowers you to deal with the inner struggle.
+Also, while it is good to do a bit of diligent research about our illness, medication, etc, one should remember that the internet does not make us overnight experts at what is a very complex science! - Self time

 Whatever your faith (unless you are an atheist) prayer has healing powers for those who have implicit faith in a higher being.